 Suppose you initially chose to give every agent All Non-Destructive Permissions.
-Later, after an unfortunate incident, you decide you don't want to allow them to make mass replies to tickets.
+Later, after an unfortunate incident, you decide you don't want to allow them to make mass .replies to tickets

-You can't simply disable the Can mass-reply to tickets permission in the All Non-Destructive Permissions group, because it's built in.
+You can't simply disable the Can mass-reply to tickets permission in the All Non-.
+Destructive Permissions group, because it's built in

-The quickest way to remove the unwanted permission is to make a clone of the All Non-Destructive Permissions group.
+The quickest way to remove the unwanted permission is to make a clone of the All Non-.
+Destructive Permissions group

+.Go to Agents > Permission Groups in the admin interface .1

+.Click Add .2

-- 1. Go to Agents > Permission Groups in the admin interface. - 2.
-Click Add. - 3.
-Create a new group and use the gear control to Copy permissions from another group in this case, the All Non-Destructive Permissions.
+Create a new group and use the gear control to Copy permissions from another .3 .group - in this case, the All Non-Destructive Permissions

+.Save the new group .4

-- 4. Save the new group. - 5.
-Now remove all agents from All Non-Destructive Permissions, and add them to the new group.
+Now remove all agents from All Non-Destructive Permissions, and add them to the .5 .new group different agents may need access to one or more of three departments: Sales, • Support and Accounts